Johnny Depp: 'When was the last time an actor assassinated a President?'

 It appeared to be a reference to John Wilkes Booth, the actor who assassinated President Abraham Lincoln in 1865.

-Immediately after posing the question, Depp said, "I want to clarify.
+After posing the question, Depp said, "I want to clarify.
 I'm not an actor."

 The crowd laughed.